Real User Monitoring

 Faster debugging and issue resolution

-• Chase problems in either direction, from a user session down to the backend trace that caused it, or from a backend anomaly up to the user who triggered it.
+• Move in either direction without losing your place, from a session down to the backend trace that caused it, or from a backend anomaly up to the user who triggered it.

-• Resolve frontend problems faster with shared context across logs, traces, and user sessions, all in one place.
+• Resolve issues faster with every click, request, and error automatically linked across logs, traces, and sessions, so the whole story sits in one place.

 Real-time performance insights and